What is Hypothermia?

 Causes of hypothermia are typically classified by the amount of time it took for the CBT to drop.
 Acute hypothermia occurs rapidly, such as in cold water submersion.
 Subacute hypothermia occurs over a short period of time, such as in exposure to cold environments without the proper gear.
 Chronic hypothermia occurs over a period of several days, such as in the case of an elderly person living in a poorly heated residence.
 Alcohol consumption predisposes a person to hypothermia because it hinders their ability to shiver, preventing it from creating body heat.
 It also causes cutaneous vasodilation which hinders their body's ability to shunt blood to the core.

 Symptoms and management of Hypothermia

-Early stages of hypothermia begin when the CBT is above 95°F. In this early stage, the body is able to compensate and create heat by shivering until the person finds a way to get warmer or until the glycogen energy from muscles and the liver is used up.
+Early stages of hypothermia begin when the CBT is above 95°F. In this early stage, the body is able to compensate and create heat by shivering until the person finds a way to get warmer or until the glycogen energy from muscles and the liver is depleted.
 Hypothermia symptoms can range from mild to severe.

 Severe Hypothermia: Occurs at a CBT of less than 86°F. In this stage, the patient may experience coma or death.
 Vital signs will barely be detectable.
 The heart may be in V-fib or cardiac arrest.
 Treatment involves active core rewarming and is accomplished in-hospital.

-If no signs of life are present, perform CPR and try to identify any viable heart rhythm.
-Deliver only one shock if indicated, as more than shock may be detrimental to the hypothermic heart muscle.
+If no signs of life are present, perform CPR, and try to identify any viable heart rhythm.
+Deliver only one shock if indicated, as more than one shock may be detrimental to the hypothermic heart muscle.
 Some believe a person exposed to the cold is not dead until warm and dead, but always refer to your local protocols.